rainwater-tornado/site/content/collections/rainshadow-mlp-music/index.md

 Music rips by RainShadow for seasons 3 to 9 of Friendship is Magic, plus Equestria Girls and other media.
 These rips are available on [MediaFire](https://www.mediafire.com/folder/rh219xdgj66bu/My_Little_Pony%3A_Music_%26_BGM_Rips), linked from RainShadow's [YouTube channel](https://www.youtube.com/channel/UCwz7n4DAn79fEG4DguZWC5A).

 **Note**: I am currently in the process of adding additional torrents.
-Only seasons 3 to 7 of Friendship is Magic are currently available.
+Only the music for Friendship is Magic is currently available.

 ## Season 3